What is Shell's Net Carbon Footprint ambition?

 We intend to cut the carbon intensity of the energy products we sell, in step with society as it moves towards the goal of the Paris Agreement.

-That means fewer greenhouse gases emitted on average with each unit of energy we sell – by around 20% by 2035 and by around half by 2050.
+That means fewer greenhouse gases emitted on average with each unit of energy we sell – by 30% by 2035 and by 65% by 2050.

 And that includes all the emissions from the life cycle of each of our energy products: from production to processing, to transportation and through to final use.
 This is what we call our Net Carbon Footprint ambition.